Shao Xunmei: Life

-Twenty-five Poems (詩二十五首 Shīèr shíwǔ shǒu), Shao's collection of poetry that was published in 1936, did not garner significant attention.
+Twenty-five Poems (詩二十五首 Shī èrshíwǔ shǒu), Shao's collection of poetry that was published in 1936, did not garner significant attention.
 Hutt stated that Shao's popularity was declining by 1936.

 In 1937 he began an affair with Emily "Mickey" Hahn; the affair ended after Hahn stopped smoking opium.
 When Hahn wrote articles for The New Yorker, she referred to Shao as "Pan Heh-ven," forming the basis of the 1942 book Mr. Pan.
 Hahn used Shao as the inspiration for Sun Yuin-loong, a character in Steps of the Sun.
 After the Japanese invasion, Hahn was not interned as she had stated she was legally married to Shao Xunmei on a document and therefore the Japanese treated her as, in the words of Taras Grescoe of The New Yorker, "an honorary Asian".
 Hahn stated that Shao's wife approved of the document since it was a possible method of saving his press and that Shao had not been married "according to foreign law".
 According to an article published in Ming Pao, a Hong Kong newspaper, during World War II, Shao had a habit of drinking alcohol and gambling and therefore racked up a lot of expenses; Hahn covered the costs by selling her books.
 Hahn later wrote about Shao in her memoir, China to Me: A Partial Autobiography, using his actual name, spelled as "Sinmay Zau".

 Shao had a son, Shao Zucheng, who attended schools operated by American missionaries and became an English teacher.
 He also had a daughter, Shao Xiaohong.

 In 1958 Shao Xunmei wrote a letter to a friend in the United States and as a result was imprisoned.
 He was released in three years but his health had declined and did not improve afterwards.
 Shao Zucheng stated "When he came out of jail, he was so thin.
 He looked just like a monkey."